 Amended.
 LA 32-06, eff.
 December 20, 2006.

 § 513.
-Modification, suspension or termination of income assignment order
+Modification, suspension or termination of income assignment order termination of the underlying order for support; or

 A person obligated to pay support or the person entitled to the support may petition the Court to: